Adopt Positive Thinking

 - A request for the full manuscript.

 If you receive no requests for the manuscript or book proposal, then there might be something wrong with your query.
-If you succeed in getting your material requested, but then get rejected, there may be a weakness in the manuscript or proposal.
+If you get your material requested, but then get rejected, there may be a weakness in the manuscript or proposal.

 CHOOSING THE RIGHT AGENT

-Bottom line, ensure that your agent has experience and success in representing the type of work you’re trying to sell.
+Bottom line, ensure that your agent has experience and success in representing the work you’re trying to sell.
 Most agents will list current clients on their site.

 A good agent doesn’t leave his/her clients in the dark for extended periods and will offer clarity about each stage of the process—no loose ends, no vague reports.